pingcap/docs/tikv-configuration-file.md

     + `2`: Uses API V2:
         + The data is stored in the [Multi-Version Concurrency Control (MVCC)](/glossary.md#multi-version-concurrency-control-mvcc) format, where the timestamp is obtained from PD (which is TSO) by tikv-server.
         + When API V2 is used, you are expected to set `storage.enable-ttl = true` at the same time.
 Because API V2 supports the TTL feature, you must turn on [`enable-ttl`](#enable-ttl) explicitly.
 Otherwise, it will be in conflict because `storage.enable-ttl` defaults to `false`.
-        + When API V2 is enabled, you need to deploy at least one tidb-server instance to reclaim obsolete data.
-This tidb-server instance can provide read and write services at the same time.
+        + When API V2 is enabled, you need to deploy at least one tidb-server instance to reclaim expired data.
+Note that this tidb-server instance cannot provide read or write services.
 To ensure high availability, you can deploy multiple tidb-server instances.
         + Client support is required for API V2.
 For details, see the corresponding instruction of the client for the API V2.
         + Since v6.2.0, Change Data Capture (CDC) for RawKV is supported.
 Refer to [RawKV CDC](https://tikv.org/docs/latest/concepts/explore-tikv-features/cdc/cdc).
 + Default value: `1`